madhanmallow/appsteroid-sdk-ios-documents/en/99_Release_Note.md

 	- Sort order bug of a leaderboard ranking.

 - Performance Improvements
-	- Pulibc header files have been organized.
+	- Public header files have been organized.

 ### 1.0.8
 - New Feature